Keith Scott (musician)

 Keith Douglas Scott (born July 20, 1954) is a Canadian guitarist.
-He is best known for his collaboration with Bryan Adams, for whom he plays lead guitar, since 1976.
+He is best known for his collaboration with Bryan Adams, for whom he has played lead guitar, since 1976.
 He has also worked with notable singers including Cher, Tina Turner, David Bowie, Bryan Ferry, Tom Cochrane, Craig Northey, João Pedro Pais, Jann Arden.

 Biography

 Early life

 Scott was born in Vancouver, British Columbia.
 His father played jazz piano and his mother sang occasionally.
-At age 14, he learned how to play the acoustic guitar and, by the time he was 17, he had acquired a used 1960s Fender Stratocaster, which was to become a regular instrument.
+At age 14, he learned to play the acoustic guitar and, by the time he was 17, had acquired a used 1960s Fender Stratocaster, which was to become a regular instrument.
 Many of his musical influences, including Jimi Hendrix, Eric Clapton and Jeff Beck, were also associated with this instrument.

 Scott formed a band with people he had met at school but quickly found work with better-known bands such as "Bowser Moon", The Handley Page Group and Zingo, playing about 300 shows a year in the then lucrative nightclub scene.